elisabetta-cappa/elisabetta-cappa.github.io/_pages/about.md

 I am a PhD candidate at the Economics Institute of Sant'Anna School of Advanced Studies.
 I did my Bachelor's at Università degli Studi di Torino within the Collegio Carlo Alberto Allievi Honors Program, and I obtained my Master's degree at Bocconi University in 2019.

 My research domain lies at the intersection of macroeconomics, environmental and climate economics.
-Within this broad area, I am particularly interested in analysing three main topics:
+Within this area, I am particularly interested in analysing three main topics:

 <div style="max-width: 700px; margin: 0 auto; text-align: justify;">